cwkang1998/Playing-with-p5-Workshop/README.md

     x -= 5;
   }

-  // If I press space, then remember drawn places if (keyIsDown(32)) {
-    drawingArr.push({
-      x,
-      y
-    });
-  }

-  // Draw all previous rectangles for (let i = 0; i < drawingArr.length; i++) {
-    rect(drawingArr[i].x, drawingArr[i].y, 60, 60);
-  }

   // Draw the rectangle drawer at current pos fill(138, 222, 138);
   rect(x, y, 60, 60);
 }
 ```

+### Extra: Random Colours

 One colour is rather boring...
 Let's spice it up by allowing players to switch between random generated colours before drawing!
-When we do this, we also have to realise that all the previously drawn rectangle must have their colour remembered as well!

 Thus, let's start off by declaring new variables that store our current colour values, which if you remember, consists of red, green and blue values that span from 0-255.
 We then use this colour for drawing our cursor rectangle (the rectangle that we control around) to show what colour we are currently on so that players can see.